 Phi Beta Kappa

 Election to Phi Beta Kappa is based on the percentage of grades of A earned at Yale.
 The grade point average (GPA) is not a factor.
 Marks of CR in courses taken Credit/D/Fail are counted as non-A grades.
+Marks of P in courses that are graded only on a Pass/Fail basis, such as independent study courses, are not included in the calculations.
 Marks of W, for Withdrawal, carry no course credit, and do not figure in the calculation for Phi Beta Kappa.
 Grades earned outside Yale, including those earned during study abroad other than at Yale-in-London, are also not included in the calculation.
-Further information about the criteria for election and about the Yale chapter can be found on the Yale Phi Beta Kappa Web site.
+Further information about the criteria for election and about the Yale chapter can be found on the Yale Phi Beta Kappa Website.